Black History Month

 - Updating class descriptions to reflect the authenticity of each style and the history behind them.

 - Bringing in guest teachers with knowledge of Black culture to share with our students and teachers, to continue furthering our education.

 - Increasing our presence on social media with regards to helping educate our community on the foundation of dance genres that were born from Black culture.

 We will continue to update and be transparent with our community as we conduct this important work.
 Moving forward we are developing the following:

 - Establishing monthly community meetings and workshops with our staff to initiate dialogue and make changes where necessary.

-- Establishing an anti-racist committee that regularly consults with members of the community to ensure cultural considerations are taken into account all aspects of the dance industry.
+- Establishing an anti-racist committee that regularly consults with members of the community to ensure cultural considerations are taken into account in all aspects of the dance industry.

-The HDC Staff and Pam, Moe, Sabine.
+The HDC Staff and Pam, Moe, and Sabine.

 View our curated stories of black history and it's roots that helped shape the dance we know today.